postsharp/Metalama.Documentation/docfx/namespaces/Metalama.Framework.CodeFixes.md

 Code fixes can be instantiated using the static methods of the <xref:Metalama.Framework.CodeFixes.CodeFixFactory> class.

-To add code fixes to a diagnostic, use the <xref:Metalama.Framework.Diagnostics.IDiagnostic.WithCodeFixes%2A?text=IDiagnostic.WithCodeFixes> method.
+To add code fixes to a diagnostic, use the <xref:Metalama.Framework.Diagnostics.IDiagnostic.WithCodeFixes*?text=IDiagnostic.WithCodeFixes> method.

-To suggest a code refactoring without reporting a diagnostic, use the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suggest%2A>text=IDiagnosticSink.Suggest> method.
+To suggest a code refactoring without reporting a diagnostic, use the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suggest*>text=IDiagnosticSink.Suggest> method.

 ## Class diagram